President | Jennifer Dimond

 Ron is a local attorney with a solo legal practice focused on representation of nonprofit and governmental entities.
 Educated at Harvard Law School (JD), Brown University (A.B. in political science), and the London School of Economics and Political Science, Ron has extensive experience working with nonprofits, including ten years as General Counsel to the Natural Resources Council of Maine and briefly as Executive Director of Immigrant Legal Advocacy Project (ILAP).
 He holds the following bar admissions: State of Maine (1985), U.S. District Court for the District of Columbia (1982), U.S. Claims Court (1982), and District of Columbia (1981).

-Martha is a Fundraising and Communications consultant with a passion and focus on community based non-profit organizations.
+Martha works in fundraising and communications for non-profit organizations.
 Previously, she served as Development Director for Tedford Housing, and the Maine Council of Churches.
 Prior to working for non-profits, Martha held various management positions at AT&T and Prudential.
 She received her Bachelors Degree from the University of Connecticut and MBA from the University of Chicago.
 Martha is a Master Gardener and is Board Treasurer of the New England Grassroots Environment Fund.
 She plays the cello in the Midcoast Symphony Orchestra.

 Courtney is a social worker currently serving as a Transition Specialist for Perkins School for the Blind.
 Previously, she served as a vocational rehabilitation counselor for the Maine Division for the Blind and Visually Impaired.
 She holds a bachelor’s degree in Psychology and Sociology from Middlebury College and a master’s degree in Social Work from the University of New England.
 She has a passion for social justice, disability rights advocacy, and music.